 Here’s an example of a SMART year-end fundraising goal: We have a goal of raising $15,000 from #GivingTuesday through December 31st through a peer-to-peer fundraising campaign and an email campaign.

 Have a Plan: What types of fundraising activities are you planning to use?
 What are the methods do your supporters respond to?
 These are the questions that must shape your fundraising plans.
 Take into account your staff and volunteer time, fundraising budget, and your donor’s normal year-end giving habits when formulating a fundraising plan.
+Don’t forget to think about how COVID is playing a role this year, what you’ll need to do differently from usual, and how your messaging will need to acknowledge the weirdness of 2020.

 Here are some ways you can fundraise during year-end: